-The NI 1427 is a highly flexible image acquisition device that supports Base configuration Camera Link-compatible cameras.
-The NI 1427 acquires digital images in real time and transfers them directly to system memory.
-Featuring a high-speed data path, the NI 1427 is ideal for both industrial and scientific environments.
+The NI 1426 is an interface device that supports a diverse range of Camera Link-compatible cameras.
+The NI 1426 acquires digital images in real time and stores the images in onboard frame memory or transfers them directly to system memory.
+Featuring a high-speed data flow path, the NI 1426 is ideal for both industrial and scientific environments.

-The NI 1427 is easy to install and configure.
-The NI 1427 ships with NI Vision Acquisition Software, which includes NI-IMAQ, the National Instruments driver software.
-NI-IMAQ is used to directly control the NI 1427 and other National Instruments image acquisition devices.
+The NI 1426 is easy to install and configure.
+It ships with NI-IMAQ, the National Instruments complete Vision driver software you can use to directly control the NI 1426 and other National Instruments Vision hardware products.
 With NI-IMAQ, you can quickly and easily start your applications without having to program the device at the register level.
-Refer to Getting Started with the NI PCIe-1427 for information about installing the NI 1427.